gooddata/gooddata-ui/docs/result_specification.md

 // `executionResult`:
 {
     data: [ 32000, 41000, 77000 ]
-    headerItems: [ // first dimension (we havent specified any other) [
+    headerItems: [ // first dimension (we haven't specified any other) [
             // first item (Year attribute)
             [